 Once the veneer species has been chosen for a project, the next step is to determine the slicing or cutting method for the veneer.
 The way that veneer is cut off the log has a huge impact in the appearance of the veneer.
 Individual pieces of veneer that are sliced from a log are referred to as leaves.
 When slicing, the mill will keep the leaves in the order in which they are sliced, allowing for a natural grain progression when the veneer leaves are re-assembled.
 You may have heard the term, “flitch”.
 This is the group of leaves from a single slicing.
 Flitches are numbered and the square footage available in the flitch is tracked as well.
 Most veneer suppliers will enable you to view their selections of veneers – often online – and choose specific flitches for a project.

 In addition to selecting a veneer specie and slicing method, it is common to specify the way that the slices of veneer will be matched to each other.

 The most common methods of matching are the Slip Match and the Book Match.
 Slip matching is most often used with quartered veneers and book matching is generally used with plain sliced veneers.
-See the illustrations below for examples of these two types of matches.

 There are many types of specialty matches that can be used.
 The names of these may vary regionally, so if specifying a specialty match, it is helpful to have a visual reference.
-The downloadable document below shows several examples of specialty matches, and the photo below shows a table that we made featuring a reverse diamond match pattern.